jan-vince/smallextensions/README.md

 # Small Extensions
-> Set of very simple extensions for [OctoberCMS](http://www.octobercms.com) and it's plugins.
+> Set of small tools for Rainlab.Pages and Rainlab.Blog plugins .

-OctoberCMS is great system, but we all have a little bit different needs.
-So I have started this.

 ## Installation